Lake Chelan annual operating range and lake level history

-Chelan PUD estimates that Lake Chelan can be operated more consistently within the expected range shown on the accompanying Dry/Average Water Years graph 90 percent of the time and meet the District’s seven license operating objectives in most years.
-Learn more.
+Chelan PUD estimates that Lake Chelan can be operated within the above Current Operating Range most of the time, and meet the District’s seven license operating objectives and target elevations in most years.

 We are committed to letting you know about any changes in expected lake levels as soon as we can so residents and visitors know what to expect.
 We welcome your comments or questions about Lake Chelan levels.

-The District expects to maintain a range of 1,085 to 1,100 feet above sea level during dry or average water years.
-In wet water years lake level could fall to 1,083 feet or lower (the license minimum is 1,079 feet) as more room is needed for increased runoff.
+The District expects to maintain the lake level within a range of 1,084 to 1,100 feet above sea level during most years.
+In extremely wet years, the lake level could be lowered to 1,083 feet above sea level, or lower (the license minimum is 1,079 feet above sea level), as more room is needed to capture increased runoff.
 Factors that can affect lake level management include: